hzhongresearch/quickfind_program/README.md

 # Description of QuickFind program

-This program is called QuickFind.
-It is designed to quickly segment a depth map and compute features from each segment.
-The features can be used to perform object detection when passed on to a machine learning algorithm.
-The depth maps are expected to come from a sensor like the Kinect V1.
-The program works with depth maps which have each pixel in 16 bit unsigned format.
-The program will produce: a PNG with colour coded segments, a CSV with number coded segments, a CSV containing features computed from each segment and a human viewable PNG of the depth map.
+QuickFind is a fast segmentation and object detection algorithm using only depth maps.
+Depth maps are images captured from depth sensors like Kinect.
+The idea is in the future depth sensors will be common so such an algorithm will be useful.
+This project was created during my PhD.
+The associated research paper was presented at PerCom Workshops 2016.

 There is one change from the original research paper.
 The feature which computes the median value of pixels in a block is replaced with mean for improved speed and code maintenance.

-QuickFind was created during my PhD.
-The research paper "Quickfind: Fast and contact-free object detection using a depth sensor" was presented at PerCom Workshops 2016.
-My research is in Ubiquitous Computing and Computer Vision.
+This is the code for QuickFind.

 If you use this work please consider citing our paper.

 ```
 @inproceedings{zhong2016quickfind,